Virginia Alcohol and Drug Use Statistics

 - Any other co-occurring health or mental health conditions

-Medical detox typically involves round-the-clock care and supervision, plus certain medications to aid in symptomatic relief.
-Detox is often the first step of the recovery process in Virginia, regardless of the type of substance being used.
+Medical detox typically involves round-the-clock care and supervision, plus certain medications to aid in relief of withdrawal symptoms.
+Detox is often the first step toward drug rehab in Virginia, regardless of the type of substance being used.